 Here’s a summary of how THC and CBD act on the receptors in the body from RawlsMD article The Science Behind CBD – Everything you need to know:

 CBD weakly binds to both CB1 and CB2 receptors in the brain and body, gently stimulating and blocking them at the same time.
 This not only mildly activates the receptors, but is also thought to trigger the body to create more CB1 and CB2 receptors, a process known as upregulation.

 In contrast, THC binds to anandamide’s CB1 receptors even more tightly than anandamide itself, triggering an exaggerated or euphoric response – in other words, you get high.

+In summary, the result of taking CBD as a supplement is improved mood and pain tolerance without getting ‘high’.
 THC is the only constituent in cannabis found to clearly have psychoactive effect on its own.
 CBD is not psychoactive.

 - Decreased pain

 CBD is thought to be helpful for nervous system conditions such as anxiety and stress, nausea, chronic pain and epilepsy (Tran, 2020)(Hill, 2017)(Blake, 2006)(Devinksy, 2014).
 There is some promise that CBD may have a positive effect on immune dysfunction, gut dysfunction, cancer symptoms including chemo-therapy induced vomiting and nausea (Duran, 2010), and possibly more.

 Cannabis plants contain many other active cannabinoids and chemical components.
 So the benefits experienced from taking CBD oil, which is often a whole plant extract, may be due to some of the other constituents found in CBD oil.
 Terpines, also found in Cannabis, are thought to enhance the effects of CBD.
 So, whole plant products may be the next step in utilizing and researching hemp as a supplement.